 The Forest Preserve is located on campus, a 38-acre area set aside for posterity from among Drew's 186-acres.
 The entrance to the nature walk is located in the upper left corner of the baseball field (or down the right field line).
-Within the Preserve are two glacially formed ponds and the Zuck Arboretum, an outdoor lab facility for the science department (and a great place to cross-country skil).
+Within the Preserve are two glacially formed ponds and the Zuck Arboretum, an outdoor lab facility for the science department (and a great place to crosscountry ski!).

-Also of note: The Hardin Oak, a 400-year-old tree named for the immediate past president of Drew.
+Also of note: The Hardin Oak, a 400-year-old tree named for a past president of Drew.